Petethegoat/smdConverter/README.md

 Just drag a Source .smd onto S2GSMDC.exe, and go through the prompts.
 You can drag multiple files onto it at once.
 You may also use it from the command line.

 #####Changelog:#####
+* v0.3 26-2-15
+  Updated to work when converting .smds saved with Blender Source Tools 2.4.0.

 * v0.2 28-7-13
   Improved conversion- the stray vertices issue should be fixed.